1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How serious is Stage 4 Squamous Cell Carcinoma?

-Stage 4 SCC means the cancer has spread (metastasized) to nearby lymph nodes or distant organs.
-Treatment is more complex and may involve a combination of surgery, radiation, chemotherapy, targeted therapy, or immunotherapy.
+Stage 4 SCC The cancer has extended (metastasized) to its surrounding lymph nodes or other organs further away.
+The treatment is complicated and can include both surgery, radiation, chemotherapy, targeted therapy, or immunotherapy.

 What does Bowen's disease mean?